 Protections in the contract

-Article 2 of the DOE-UFT contract for teachers and corresponding articles in other DOE-UFT contracts set the standards for fair practices, which include a prohibition against the DOE discriminating on the basis of race, creed, color, national origin, sex, marital status, sexual orientation, disability, age or union activity.
+Article 2 of the UFT-DOE contract for teachers and corresponding articles in other UFT-DOE contracts set the standards for fair practices, which include a prohibition against the DOE discriminating on the basis of race, creed, color, national origin, sex, marital status, sexual orientation, handicapping condition, age or union activity.

 Title VII of the Civil Rights Act of 1964 prohibits discrimination and harassment in employment on the basis of race, color, religion, sex and national origin.
-In addition, Title VII provides protections for individuals who make a complaint of discrimination or harassment.
+In addition, Title VII provides protections for individuals who make a complaint of discrimination or harassment or engage in another form of protected activity.

 Sexual harassment is a type of unlawful discrimination on the basis of sex.
 There are two forms of actionable sexual harassment:

-2. Hostile work environment: Unwelcome conduct of a gender-based or sexual nature that is so severe and pervasive that a reasonable person would find an intimidating and hostile work environment has been created.
+- Hostile work environment: Unwelcome conduct of a gender-based or sexual nature that is so severe and pervasive that a reasonable person would find that an intimidating and hostile work environment has been created.

 Before you can file a lawsuit in federal court alleging discrimination or harassment that violates Title VII, you must file a complaint with the federal Equal Employment Opportunity Commission within 300 calendar days from the date of the discrimination or harassment.
 If the commission issues you a Notice of Right to Sue, you have 90 days from that notice to file a lawsuit.

-The New York State Human Rights Law provides many of the same protections as federal law, but it also includes additional protected categories, such as sexual orientation, gender identity, familial status, marital status, military status, domestic-violence victim status and predisposing genetic characteristics, and it provides certain protections against discrimination based on an individual’s criminal record.
+The New York State Human Rights Law provides many of the same protections that federal law does, but it also includes additional protected categories, such as sexual orientation, gender identity, familial status, marital status, military status, domestic-violence victim status and predisposing genetic characteristics, and it provides certain protections against discrimination based on an individual’s criminal record.
 State law also offers protections from age discrimination for employees who are 18 years of age or older.

 The New York City Human Rights Law provides expansive protections for workers that make it easier for them to prevail in litigation and includes additional protected categories such as partnership status, caregiver status, salary history, consumer credit history, unemployment status, status as a victim of stalking and sex offenses, and citizenship status.
 Among other notable differences with its federal and state counterparts, inappropriate conduct does not have to rise to the level of severe or pervasive to meet the definition of unlawful sexual harassment under city law.

-If you believe you have been subjected to unlawful harassment or discrimination in violation of the New York City Human Rights Law, you may file a complaint with the New York City Commission on Human Rights within one year of the most recent act of discrimination or within three years for gender-based harassment.
+If you believe you have been subjected to unlawful harassment or discrimination in violation of the New York City Human Rights Law, you may file a complaint with the New York City Commission on Human Rights within one year of the most recent act of discrimination, although the mayor is expected to sign legislation extending the statute of limitations for filing claims for gender-based discrimination to three years.
 You also have the option to file a lawsuit against the New York City Department of Education within three years of the alleged discrimination or harassment.

 Be aware that if you file a complaint with the New York State Division of Human Rights or the New York City Commission on Human Rights, you may be barred from filing a complaint in court.
 If you wish to file a lawsuit at either the state or city level, you must file a notice of claim within 90 days of the discriminatory act.